 The two movies will star Martin Freeman (HITCHHIKER’S GUIDE TO THE GALAXY) as Bilbo Baggins.
 Filming is scheduled to begin in February.

 Sources: Hollywood Reporter, 10/27/10, The Wrap, 10/26/10Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!